Vinnytsia: 110 km up to Otaci, 320 km up to Chisinau

 Residential buildings were also hit in the center of Vinnytsia, which has a population of around 370,000.
 The Ukrainian presidency said the attack had come from Kalibr cruise missiles launched from a submarine in the Black Sea.

-At the Ukraine Accountability Conference in The Hague, Zelensky led a moment of silence before urging European and officials to open a “special tribunal” into Russia’s invasion.
+At the Ukraine Accountability Conference in The Hague, Zelensky led a moment of silence before urging European and International Criminal Court officials to open a “special tribunal” into Russia’s invasion.

 “I believe it is inevitable that International Criminal Court will bring accountability to those guilty of crimes under its jurisdiction: war crimes, crimes against humanity, genocide.”